Employment Law For Employers

 Victims of sexual harassment in the workplace can recover for their lost wages, future lost wages, emotional distress, punitive damages, and attorneys’ fees.
 These cases can be particularly costly-both in dollars and other company resources-for an employer.
 It is important to develop a litigation strategy at the outset to fight these either to a verdict for the employer or a better settlement for the company.

-Unlike consulting firms, attorney Bruce Miller is a trial attorney first, who has spent thirty (30) years in courtrooms in civil actions such as sexual harassment cases.
+Unlike consulting firms, attorney Bruce Miller is a trial attorney first, who has spent over 38 years in courtrooms in civil actions such as sexual harassment cases.
 As a result, he knows what works and what does not work in the area of management training especially regarding sexual harassment training.
 Similarly, he knows what really matters when litigating sexual harassment claims.
-He carefully provides both practical and cost effective sexual harassment training that will help create a positive working environment while working to insulate your company.
-This training also insulates the company with all of the legal defenses possible in the event a sexual harassment allegation is made against one of your employees, managers, or executives.
+He carefully provides both practical and cost-effective sexual harassment training that will help create a positive working environment while working to insulate your company.
+This training also insulates the company with all the legal defenses possible in the event a sexual harassment allegation is made against one of your employees, managers, or executives.

 Attorney Bruce Miller does not stop at sexual harassment training; rather, he provides training on topics as diverse as his clients.
 Some of the areas that he provides training include: